aucontraire/cognivault/README.md

 ## 🖥️ Usage

+> **📖 For comprehensive CLI documentation, see the [CLI Usage Guide](src/cognivault/docs/CLI_USAGE.md)**
+>
+> The CLI Usage Guide provides detailed information on all commands, options, troubleshooting, and use cases.

 ### Run the assistant

 Make sure your `.env` file is configured with your OpenAI credentials if using the OpenAI LLM backend.